ExcelFunctions.net Logo

 where x is the lower limit of the complementary error function integral.

-The spreadsheets below show the Excel Erfc.Precise function used to calculate the Complementary Error Function between various supplied lower limits and infinity.
+In the following spreadsheet, the Excel Erfc.Precise function is used to calculate the Complementary Error Function, integrated between different supplied lower limits and infinity.

 Formulas: